meilisearch/specifications/text/0000-data-types.md

 > See 3.2.
 Array Tokenization section.

-Meilisearch accepts complex data structures like an array of objects, no matter the deepness level.
+Meilisearch accepts complex data structures, no matter the deepness level.

 > See 3.3.
 Nested structures section.